How Pool Shock Works: Complete Chemistry Guide

 Timing and Application Methods

 Always shock at dusk or night to prevent UV degradation of chlorine.
-Add shock directly to deep end with pump running for proper circulation.
-Never pre-dissolve cal-hypo in small containers as this can create dangerous chlorine gas.
+For cal-hypo, pre-dissolve in a bucket of pool water before adding to the deep end with pump running for proper circulation.
+Never use small containers or mix with other chemicals.

 Test FC levels 1 hour after shocking to verify target levels were reached.
 Continue testing every 2-4 hours during SLAM procedures until overnight FC loss is less than 1 ppm.